French Revolution: Creating a constitution

-On 5 October 1789, crowds of women assembled outside the Hôtel de Ville, urging action to reduce prices and improve bread supplies.
-These protests quickly turned political, and after seizing weapons stored at the Hôtel de Ville, some 7,000 marched on Versailles, where they entered the Assembly to present their demands.
-They were followed by 15,000 members of the National Guard under Lafayette, who tried to dissuade them, but took command when it became clear they would desert if he did not grant their request.
+On 5 October, crowds of women assembled outside the Hôtel de Ville, agitating against high food prices and shortages.
+These protests quickly turned political, and after seizing weapons stored at the Hôtel de Ville, some 7,000 of them marched on Versailles, where they entered the Assembly to present their demands.
+They were followed to Versailles by 15,000 members of the National Guard under Lafayette, who was virtually "a prisoner of his own troops".

 When the National Guard arrived later that evening, Lafayette persuaded Louis that the safety of his family required their relocation to Paris.
-Next morning, some of the protestors broke into the Royal apartments, searching for Marie Antoinette, who escaped.
+Next morning, some of the protestors broke into the royal apartments, searching for Marie Antoinette, who had escaped.
 They ransacked the palace, killing several guards.
-Although the situation remained tense, order was eventually restored, and the Royal family and Assembly left for Paris, escorted by the National Guard.
-Announcing his acceptance of the August Decrees and the Declaration, Louis committed to constitutional monarchy, and his official title changed from 'King of France' to 'King of the French'.
+Order was eventually restored, and the royal family and Assembly left for Paris, escorted by the National Guard.
+Louis had announced his acceptance of the August Decrees and the declaration, and his official title changed from 'King of France' to 'King of the French'.